 - a pinch of dried oregano

-- 1/2 recipe for the basic pie crust dough
+- ½ recipe of the basic pie crust dough

 - 1 egg, beaten